 - What is expected during the week: practice, videos/pictures you expect to be sent, etc.

-- Something you are really excited … whether it happened in lesson or something you know your student will have accomplished for next lesson
+- Something you are really excited about … whether it happened in the lesson or something you know your student will have accomplished for the next lesson

 Take a moment to answer any questions, then …

 Create a ‘see you later’ routine!

 - Wave goodbye … an oldie, but goodie